intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/LoginScript/README.md

-You can source the script in your .bashrc by including these two lines inside the .bashrc:
+Source the script in your ~/.bashrc by including these two lines inside the .bashrc:
 ```
 if [ -f ~/data/intel_fpga/devcloudLoginToolSetup.sh ]; then
     . ~/data/intel_fpga/devcloudLoginToolSetup.sh
 fi
 ```